rsyslog/rsyslog/CONTRIBUTING.md

 Note that we always try to merge with the most recent master branch and try a build from that version (if automatic merging is possible).
 If this test fails but no other, chances are good that there is an inter-PR issue.
-If this happens, it is suggested to rebase to get master branch and update the PR.
+If this happens, it is suggested to rebase to git master branch and update the PR.

 Note to developers